 NB: Mobile phones/headphones/smart watches and electronic device use for Sixth Form students is restricted to the common room only.
-Failure to comply will also result in a two-day confiscation.
-Sixth Form students will be allowed to collect their own phone at the end of the confiscation.
+Failure to comply will also result in a two-day confiscation

 The following information relating to acceptable use has been retained in this policy as guidance for parents/carers/students OUTSIDE of school hours.